 She nodded, her pulse quickening.

 Fomasal bared her throat as he peered at the collar.
 “No hands, no feet, no voice, no light, and an artifact to boot.
-I thought you didn’t have anything else surprising, Princes Puppy.”
+I thought you didn’t have anything other surprises, Princes Puppy.”

 She gave a soft bark.